Figeater beetle

-Cotinis mutabilis, also known as the figeater beetle (also green fruit beetle or fig beetle), is a member of the scarab beetle family.
-It belongs to the subfamily Cetoniinae, comprising a group of beetles commonly called flower chafers since many of them feed on pollen, nectar, or petals.
-Its habitat is primarily the southwestern United States (including California) and Mexico.
-Figeater beetles are often mistaken for green June beetles (Cotinis nitida) and occasionally Japanese beetles (Popillia japonica), which occur in the eastern US.
+The figeater beetle (also green fruit beetle or fig beetle, Cotinis mutabilis) is a member of the scarab beetle family in the subfamily Cetoniinae, comprising a group of beetles commonly called flower chafers, since many of them feed on pollen, nectar, or petals.
+Its habitat covers primarily the southwestern United States (including California) and Mexico, extending south to northern South America.
+Within the figeater beetle's cuticle, twisted fibers are arranged in stacked layers.
+When light hits those layers, it bends and creates a distinct iridescent color.
+Figeater beetles are often mistaken for green June beetles (Cotinis nitida) and occasionally Japanese beetles (Popillia japonica), which occur in the Eastern US.
+C. mutabilis are also named by the synonym C. texana.

 Life cycle

-Various larval stages; one shows typical C-shaped position; another stretches out upside down to move—legs are visible at upper end.
+Various larval stages: One shows its typical C-shaped position; another stretches out upside down to move—its legs are visible at the upper end.